StudyCAT-UofT/studycat-service/README.md

-# studycat-service

-Repository for the CAT service for StudyCAT.
+# StudyCAT Quiz Engine Service

+A FastAPI-based adaptive testing service that uses Item Response Theory (IRT) models to provide personalized quiz experiences.
+The service integrates with a PostgreSQL database and implements both Unidimensional and Multidimensional IRT models using AdaptiveTesting for item selection.

+## API Endpoints

+### Health Check
+- `GET /v1/health` - Service health status

+### Quiz Management
+- `POST /v1/attempts/{attempt_id}/init` - Initialize a quiz attempt and get first question
+- `POST /v1/attempts/{attempt_id}/step` - Process response and get next question

-## Database setup
+## Quick Start

+### Prerequisites

+1. **Python 3.13+**
+2. **PostgreSQL database** (see Database Setup below)
+3. **Environment variables** (see Configuration below)

+### Details

 The StudyCAT quiz engine uses a PostgreSQL database running in a Docker container.
 The connection details are stored in the .env file in the root directory.

-### Getting started

 For local development, duplicate the .env.example file in the root directory and name it .env